 Team building begins with awareness.
 Unless you see the importance of working to help the team succeed, yours are just a group of employees trying to be friendly with each other.

 If someone asks you about the mission and vision of your team, are you ready to answer?
 Do you know how your role and function affect the performance of the team?

-2. Team building is important because it helps members acquire knowledge and understanding about how a team functions.
+2. Team building helps members acquire knowledge and understanding about how a team functions.

 Members of a team have complementary roles.
 You may have two persons who have similar functions, but typical teams work when members take different positions.

 For example, in team meetings, you will find a team leader.
 The team leader runs the meeting.
 A team may rotate the role of team leader, but there is always a team leader.